Islamic History Curriculum

 • Contemporary Muslim world and global Muslim identity

-• Grade 12 DBQ capstone: students construct arguments from primary sources
+• Grade 12 DBQ capstone: students construct arguments from primary sources, demonstrating the scholarly engagement this progression builds toward

 Browse All Grades